kugiyasan/My-Flappy-Bird/README.md

 # My-Flappy-Bird
-Just remaded this famous game in Python with Pygame
+Just remade this famous game in Python with Pygame